• Skip to primary navigation

 • Any leftover mousse may be frozen for up to two months - or make white chocolate parfaits with berries.

-Keyword easy mousse recipe, how to make white chocolate mousse, mousse for parfaits, white chocolate mousse cake, white chocolate raspberry cake
+Keyword white chocolate mousse cake, white chocolate raspberry cake

 Tried this recipe?Let us know how it was!